-Britten’s music has roots in baroque folksong, yet always contains an ominous sense of dissonance — a British Bartok, if you will.
+Britten’s music has roots in baroque folksong, yet always contains an ominous sense of dissonance — a British Bartók, if you will.
 The Turn of the Screw, a chamber opera, is scored for a relatively small ensemble, and though the vocal performances seem to take precedent, the music is never an afterthought.
-The variations of the twelve-note “Screw” theme are permeated by ambiguity; harp, horn and violin alternating mystery and revelry.
+The variations of the twelve-note “Screw” theme are permeated by ambiguity.

-There are plenty of memorable scenes — Miles’ haunting song to close out Act 1 (“You said/I am bad/I am bad/Aren’t I?”), the opening instrumental of Act 2 (“Variations VIII”) and the eerie Latin trance that is reprised in the final act — yet this is an opera that works best when considered as a whole.
-As caught up as I am with the music, I am even more transfixed by the storyline, an enthralling adaptation of Henry James’ 1898 Gothic horror classic.
-Containing all sorts of psychosexual subtext, Turn is perhaps Britten’s most daring and most autobiographical work, a mysterious ghost story that haunts you long after the final notes.
+There are plenty of memorable scenes — Miles’ haunting song to close out Act 1 (“You said/I am bad/I am bad/Aren’t I?”), the opening instrumental of Act 2 (entitled “Variations VIII”) and the eerie Latin trance that is reprised in the final act.
+Yet this is an opera that works best when considered as a whole.
+As caught up as I was with the music, I was even more transfixed by the storyline, an enthralling adaptation of Henry James’ 1898 Gothic horror classic.
+Containing all kinds of psychosexual subtext, Turn is perhaps Britten’s most daring and autobiographical work, a mysterious ghost story that haunts you long after the final notes.